The Most Influential Latin Rock Bands Of All Time | National Hispanic Heritage Month

 Los Fabulosos Cadillacs - Siguiendo La Luna

-Several of their albums have been included on lists of the best Latin American rock albums, such as Rolling Stone Argentina, and have received nominations and awards from MTV Latin America and Gardel Awards.
+Several of their albums have been recognized as some of the best in Latin American rock, with notable mentions in prestigious rankings such as Rolling Stone Argentina.
+Their innovative sound and impactful contributions to the music scene have also earned them numerous nominations and awards, including honors from MTV Latin America and the Gardel Awards.
+These accolades underscore their lasting influence and iconic status within the Latin music world.

 Their most popular songs: “Matador,” ”Mal Bicho,” “Vasos Vacíos,” “Siguiendo La Luna,” “Cadillacs.”